Hunting duiker South Africa

-The cost for hunting duiker South Africa for the 2018 South African hunting season is $ 500.
+The cost for hunting duiker South Africa for the 2019 hunting season is $ 500.

 Best caliber to hunt duiker

 The best caliber for hunting common duiker in South Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
 There are numerous calibers out there that will be able to effectively hunt common duiker with and we wish not to get involved in debating on the merits of each.

 We suggest the following calibers as being the best calibers for hunting common duiker in South Africa: